TattiS/TattiS/README.md

 💻 Full-Stack Developer with a background in science and education
 🌍 Passionate about building web applications that are both functional and beautiful
-👨‍👦 Looking forward to working with a European company and relocating with my family to Romania
-📚 A lifelong learner who enjoys clean code, good UI/UX, and meaningful collaboration
+🤝 Looking for a team where I can grow professionally and make meaningful contributions 📚 A lifelong learner who enjoys clean code, good UI/UX, and meaningful collaboration

 ---